marko-knoebl/slides/sections/vue-basics/10-options-api-basics-en.md

 _How does Vue know when to re-evaluate a computed value?_

-Everything inside the state is reactive - Vue knows when it's accessed or changed
-During the first creation of a computed value, Vue checks which state entries are accessed - the computed value will re-evaluate whenever one of these dependencies changes
+During the first computation Vue tracks which state entries are accessed - these will subsequently act as triggers for updates